 Flush the engine/drive train using the Indmar Strainer Pro or other permanently mounted flushing device.
-See "Sea Strainer/Flushing Device" on page 7-11 in this manual for information regarding the Indmar Strainer Pro.

 NOTE: Read the entire procedure before starting.

 An added feature of the Indmar Strainer Pro is the built-in flushing connection to flush your engine with fresh water: